SDB:NVIDIA drivers

 Driver Update

-During a driver update the old and no longer being used public key is being registered to be deleted from the MOK data base.
-So in addition to the "Enroll MOK" menu entry a "Delete MOK" entry will appear in the EFI tool once you reboot the machine.
+During a driver update the old and no longer used public key is being registered to be deleted from the MOK data base.
+So in addition to the "Enroll MOK" menu entry, a "Delete MOK" entry will appear in the EFI tool once you reboot the machine.
 In order to finally remove it from the MOK data base, select "Delete MOK", then "Continue", then "Yes".
-Again use your root password (US keyboard layout!) when prompted for a password.
+Use your root password (US keyboard layout!) when prompted for a password.
 You can show the certificate/description of the public key when selecting "View Key X" in order not to delete the wrong key.
 Press any key to continue from there.

 Nvidia-secureboot-deleteKey.jpg